yule-BUAA/yule-BUAA.github.io/_pages/about.md

   2. developing language models to capture dynamics and topologies in graphs;
   3. encoding user information to obtain personalized language models.

 Now, I am **looking for a postdoctoral position (starting in 2024**).
-Please contact me by email at yule@buaa.edu.cn is interested.
+Please contact me by email at yule@buaa.edu.cn if interested.

 News
 ======